Wooded Banks of the Hiking Club Trail at Fort Snelling State Park

 2. Fishing through the ice, from a boat or a float on a designated lake that is completely encompassed within a Minnesota state park.

-Click here for the official statue.
+Click here for the official statute.

 Historic Fort Snelling